Dat17i/09_bank_exercise/README.md

 # Bank Exercise
 ## Exercise: from use cases to database.
 From the information below you should now create a database that can  hold the information.
-You have 15 minutes, and the we talk about it together in class.
+You have 15 minutes, and then we talk about it together in class.

 <hr>